NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Procedure.page.md

 <a name="status"></a>
 #### status
-Status MUST use the codes recommended in the base Procedure resource, appropriately tagging procedures as having been completed or in-progress etc. depending on the actual status of the procedure.
+Status SHALL use the codes recommended in the base Procedure resource, appropriately tagging procedures as having been completed or in-progress etc. depending on the actual status of the procedure.
 ```json
 "status": "completed",
 ```

 <a name="code"></a>
 #### code
-SNOMED CT coding is preferred, though alternative codings can be provided subject to review of the Coding system by the NHS England Genomics Unit.
+SNOMED CT coding is preferred, though alternative codings MAY be provided subject to review of the Coding system by the NHS England Genomics Unit.
 ```json
 "code": {
         "coding":  [